How to Write the Georgetown University Essays 2025-2026

 In this essay, the admissions committee is looking to understand your passions, the skills you gained, your strengths as a leader or a team player, and your dedication.
 If you can demonstrate your commitment to, say, teaching ukulele to small kids, along with your creativity and excitement in approaching the task at hand, you will show the admissions committee that you have acquired transferable skills which you will apply with the same intensity to your collegial pursuits.

-Although Georgetown is not on the Common App, this prompt asks essentially the same questions as the Common App personal statement prompts.
+Although Georgetown is not on the Common App, this prompt is very similar to the Common App personal statement prompts.
 This essay is an opportunity for the admissions committee to get to know you as an individual.
-Through this essay, they want to learn who you are, what your values are, what drives you and gets you out of bed in the morning, or in other words — what makes you unique.
-The most efficient approach here is to use your Common App personal statement.
+Through this essay, they want to learn who you are, what your values are, what drives you and gets you out of bed in the morning, or in other words: what makes you unique.

 Please elaborate on any special talents or skills you would like to highlight.

-That being said, if you do have any talents or skills that you haven’t yet included or want to elaborate on, go ahead!
 The skills or talents that will be most impactful here will have led you to develop personally, or are more unusual and merit further explanation.
 This is an opportunity to demonstrate your passion, dedication, and any significant related achievements you want to have on your application.

 For example, maybe you’re a yo-yo champ and have organized local tournaments, teaching you event planning skills.
 Or, maybe you create art from trash you find on walks on the beach and have sold $1,000 worth of pieces, and motivated hundreds of neighbors to join you on your cleanups.
 Your skill can be more everyday as well, such as working in a grocery store or tutoring young kids; as long as it’s contributed to your growth meaningfully, you can highlight it here.

 It’s not necessary to be terribly verbose in this response.
 Remember—it’s separate from the listed prompts and is intended to be a brief space for you to tack on anything you want considered that didn’t make it on other parts of the application.
+That being said, you want to make sure you elaborate on the talent in some way, whether that’s where it came from, what it entails, what you’ve achieved, what you’ve learned from it, etc.

 Founded in 1789, the Georgetown College of Arts & Sciences is committed to the Jesuit traditions of an integrated education and of productive research in the natural sciences, humanities, social sciences, and fine arts.
 Describe your interest in studying at College of Arts & Sciences.
-Applicants interested in the sciences, mathematics, or languages are encouraged to make specific reference to their choice of major. (approximately one page, single-spaced)
+Applicants interested in the sciences, mathematics, or languages are encouraged to make specific reference to their choice of major.
+(1 page, single-spaced)

 This is an example of a Why This Major essay archetype.
 Georgetown wants to know why you’re drawn to the College of Arts & Sciences and how it aligns with your academic and career goals.
 For especially competitive majors, this prompt is used to gauge your preparation and genuine interest.
 Since there are limited spots, they want to make sure those spots go to the students who will make the most of the program and contribute the most to the Georgetown community.
-In this response, you’ll connect the dots between your academic interests, the Jesuit values of education mentioned in the prompt itself, and the specific resources and opportunities at Georgetown.

-A strong response will reference specific elements of Georgetown’s offerings for your major and describe how it aligns with your personal, specific reasons for enjoying the field and wanting to focus on it.
-It’s always a good idea to do some research about the department you’re planning to study in by looking into classes, professors, labs, experiential learning, and extracurricular initiatives that relate to your intended major.
+The next component of a good essay is to reference specific elements of Georgetown’s offerings for your major and describe how it aligns with your personal, specific reasons for enjoying the field and wanting to study it.
+It’s always a good idea to do some research about the department you’re planning to major in by looking into classes, professors, labs, experiential learning, and extracurricular initiatives that relate to your intended major.
 However, when including university-specific resources, make sure you don’t just name drop the—demonstrate the connection and application to your interests.

 So, to sum up, there are three bases to cover here: your personal motivations and ambitions regarding your major, Jesuit education values, and Georgetown’s specific resources.
 These themes should be interconnected and clearly articulated.